-Details revealed from the day prosecutors say Wisconsin brothers were murdered
+Details revealed from the day prosecutors say Wisconsin brothers were murdered in Missouri

-BRAYMER, Mo. -- Court documents released from Caldwell County prosecutors on Oct.
-23 are shedding some light on what Missouri investigators are saying happened on July 23, the day two Wisconsin brothers went missing north of Kansas City.
+BRAYMER, Mo. -- Court documents released from Caldwell County prosecutors on Wednesday are shedding some light on what Missouri investigators say happened on July 21, the day two Wisconsin brothers disappeared north of Kansas City.

-The Caldwell County prosecutor Wednesday charged 25-year-old Garland Joseph Nelson with two counts of first degree murder in the disappearance of two Wisconsin brothers involved in the cattle business.
+The Caldwell County prosecutor charged 25-year-old Garland Joseph Nelson with two counts of first-degree murder in the disappearance of two Wisconsin brothers involved in the cattle business.

-According to the probable cause statement, the Diemels traveled to Caldwell county to get payment of $250,000 from Joey Nelson for the sale of cattle.
+According to court documents, the Diemels traveled to Caldwell County to get payment of $250,000 from Nelson for the sale of cattle.
 Nelson admitted to investigators that he was paid to feed and sell cattle for the Diemels.

 Court documents say that Nelson intentionally killed the brothers with a .30-30 rifle on his farm near Braymer.
 A neighbor reported hearing multiple gunshots coming from Nelson's property on the day the brothers were reported missing.

-Nelson then abandoned the Diemel's rented truck at a commuter lot near Holt, Missouri, the documents state.
+Nelson then abandoned the Diemels' rented truck at a commuter lot near Holt, Missouri, court documents state.
 Nelson admitted to taking the brothers' cell phones and throwing them away along the roadway.

-Court documents say each brother's bodies were initially placed inside a 55-gallon metal barrel in a pole barn on Nelson's property.
+Court documents say each brother's body was initially placed inside a 55-gallon metal barrel in a pole barn on Nelson's property.

 Prosecutors allege that Nelson then moved the bodies with a skid loader bucket to a pasture nearby, where he set the remains on fire with diesel fuel.

 After the bodies were burned, court documents say Nelson hid the remains in a manure pile.
-Nelson also tried to get rid of the barrels by crushing them.
+Nelson also allegedly tried to get rid of the barrels by crushing them.

-Court documents say a blood stain found on nelson's clothing has been confirmed to be from Nicholas Diemel, according to DNA testing.
+Court documents say a blood stain found on Nelson's clothing has been confirmed to be from Nicholas Diemel, according to DNA testing.
 That same piece of clothing contained a spent .30-30 caliber cartridge.

 Nelson admitted to detectives that he had firearms, which, as a convicted felon, he is prohibited from possessing.